Grace McDougall

-Grace McDougall or Grace Alexandra Smith or Grace Ashley-Smith (3 June 1887 – 19 January 1963) was a British officer of the First Aid Nursing Yeomanry (FANY).
+Grace McDougall (3 June 1887 – 19 January 1963) née Grace Alexandra Smith, renamed Grace Ashley-Smith, was a British officer of the First Aid Nursing Yeomanry (FANY).
 She is credited with reinventing that organisation and with being the first khaki bride.
-She gained British, French and Belgian medals.
+She gained British, French and Belgian medals for her pioneering work with the FANY in World War 1.

-Life
+Early life

-McDougall was born in Aberdeen in 1887.
-Her name was Grace Alexandra Smith but she created the surname of Ashley-Smith.
-She attended Albyn School before spending a year at Aberdeen University.
-She then went to a Belgian convent for two years to learn French.
-She was a sportsperson and she won an Empire Medal for her shooting in 1911.
+McDougall was born in Aberdeen on 3 June1887, fifth of a family of four girls and two boys, children of Charles Smith and Isobel Copland.
+Her birth name was Grace Alexandra Smith but she created the surname of Ashley-Smith after the family home Ashley Lodge, in Aberdeen.
+She attended Albyn School before spending a year at Aberdeen University, where she applied herself to physical training, fencing and horse-riding, in all of which she was highly accomplished.
+After her time at university, McDougall spent two years at a Belgian convent to learn French.

-She joined the First Aid Nursing Yeomanry (FANY) because of the word "Yeomanry" in the title as she wanted to ride horses.
-The FANY was formed to both rescue the wounded and to administer first aid from horseback.
+McDougall joined the FANY in January 1910, attracted by its "yeomanry" element, which envisaged nurses on horseback tending wounded soldiers in the field.
+The intention was that the FANY would both rescue the wounded and administer first aid from horseback.
 Their founder felt that a single rider could get to a wounded soldier faster than a horse-drawn ambulance.
 Each woman was trained not only in first aid but signalling and drilling in cavalry movements.

+She won the Empire cup for shooting at Bisley in 1911.

-At the start of 1912 2nd Lieutenant Lilian Franklin and McDougall (Sergeant-Major Ashley-Smith) won a power struggle with the FANY founder Edward Baker and his daughter, Katie.Before the First World War started in 1914, Ashley-Smith was sure that the FANY had a useful role and she intended to find it.
-She and Franklin are credited with reinventing the FANY after the disagreement with the founders had been settled.
+McDougall had an energetic and forceful personality, coupled with formidable ability as an organiser and fund-raiser.
+At the start of 1912, 2nd Lieutenant Lilian Franklin and Grace McDougall (by then Sergeant-Major Ashley-Smith) won a power struggle with the FANY founder Edward Baker and his daughter, for control of the organisation.
+Franklin and McDougall are credited with reinventing the FANY after the disagreement with the founders had been settled.
 An elaborate uniform was replaced with more practical khaki; astride riding and a new training regime was introduced; they acquired a horse-drawn ambulance; and made all-important contacts within the British military.